8 Tips for Successful Program Management

 Involvement of the program management office / program office in the processes

-How the PgrO differs from the PMO: Don’t confuse the program management office (PgrO) with the Project Management Office (PMO).
+Differentiation from the PMO: Do not confuse the program management office (PgrO) with the Project Management Office (PMO).
 The PMO serves as a centralized control unit for managing projects throughout the company or in individual departments (such as IT-PMO).
 It handles activities such as the development of project standards, project monitoring, project support, training / coaching, quality assurance, and possibly even involvement in strategic decisions regarding the portfolio.

 Before you can control an extensive program, you need to be capable of simultaneously handling a huge amount of information from individual projects.
 It therefore requires significant effort to prepare for a steering committee meeting.
 You need more preparation time, and everything needs to be better organized than with ‘normal’ projects.